networkoptix/nx_open/libs/nx_utils/src/nx/utils/log/readme.md

 one of the following methods:
 - `QString toString() const` class method
 - `QString toString(const T&)` function, useful for library types and enumerations

+For the Qt classes compatibility, the following methods are also supported (though adding them to the code is not recommended):
 - `QDebug operator<<(QDebug)` class method
 - `QDebug operator<<(QDebug, const T&)` function, useful for library types and enumerations